librenms/librenms/doc/Installation/Installation-Ubuntu-1604-Nginx.md

 ### Background jobs

-If your upgrading LibreNMS, ensure to remove the crontab:
+If are upgrading LibreNMS, ensure to remove the crontab:

-    rm -fv /etc/cron.d/librenms
+    rm -fv /etc/cron.d/librenms*

 Copy, enable and start systemd timers: